kubeshop/botkube-docs/docs/installation/socketslack/index.md

 ## Install Slack App in Your Slack workspace

-BotKube uses interactive messaging to provide better experience.
+Botkube uses interactive messaging to provide better experience.
 Interactive messaging needs a Slack App with Socket Mode enabled and currently this is not suitable for Slack App Directory listing.
-For this reason, you need to create a Slack App in your own Slack workspace and use it for BotKube deployment.
+For this reason, you need to create a Slack App in your own Slack workspace and use it for Botkube deployment.

-Follow the steps below to create and install BotKube Slack app to your Slack workspace.
+Follow the steps below to create and install Botkube Slack app to your Slack workspace.

 ### Create Slack app